yochaigal/cairn/adventures/conversions/a-gathering-of-blades.md

 4 HP, 5 STR, 7 DEX, 12 WIL, acidic spray (d6, corrodes armor)

 ### Rawg, a 10ft sentient sword
-- Awaits a true master; shrinks to the size of its latest wielder.
+- Awaits a true master; shrinks to the size of its la/ wielder.